Domusgpt/Clear-Seas-Draft/docs/html-version-groups.md

 Any custom page can opt into a palette by setting `data-page-collection` or `data-showcase-theme` on `<html>`/`<body>` before loading the orchestrator.

+### Page Profile Registry

+The new `scripts/page-profile-registry.js` module exposes these group definitions so other scripts can reference them without duplicating logic.
+It exports a lightweight API:

+- `list()` – returns the available profile keys plus their family, palette, and layout metadata.
+- `resolve()` – matches the active document against filenames, dataset tags, and title tokens to pick the correct profile.
+- `apply()` – applies dataset attributes (`data-global-page-family`, `data-global-page-layout`) and CSS variables (e.g., `--global-brand-accent`) that downstream styles consume.

+`global-page-orchestrator.js` now imports the registry directly, ensuring every HTML build shares the same grouping, accent colors, and overlay depth heuristics.

 ## Global Motion Telemetry

 The shared orchestrator now publishes frame-smoothed motion data so satellite scripts and inline styles can react in unison: